Victor Hugo (artist and window dresser): Meeting Halston and window displays

-In keeping with his energetic persona, Hugo was quoted in Interview Magazine (April 1975): "Perhaps you would describe me as jaded, darling, but I prefer to say that in living there is absolutely nothing that is bad.
-I can only say that I live fully 24 hours a day—and I regret nothing".
+Hugo was described by journalist Steven Gaines as "brilliant, zany, exciting, and dangerous."
+Reflecting his flamboyant public persona, Hugo told Interview magazine in April 1975: "Perhaps you would describe me as jaded, darling, but I prefer to say that in living there is absolutely nothing that is bad.
+I can only say that I live fully 24 hours a day—and I regret nothing."